Men and Emotions: How to Be Vulnerable as a Man and Why

 Before we explore the reasons why vulnerability is a strength, we should ask an important question: why do men hide their feelings?

-As earlier mentioned, this is primarily due to societal conditioning.
+As mentioned earlier, this is primarily due to societal conditioning.
 All our lives, we are constantly reminded that there is strength in being “tough.”
 So, as we grow to become men, we learn to hide our emotions behind the cloak of fearlessness and strength.

 We smile when all we really want to do is cry.
 We keep silent even when we want to scream so badly.
 Interestingly, anger is a perfect example of how men express their feelings.